 Rice is one of my weaknesses, whatever part of the planet I’m on, so when arroz bamba con txipiron blinked at me from the blackboard, one of 20 odd pintxos of the day, my choice was made – the squid risotto proved creamily satisfying.
 The idea of Garlic soup with pig’s ear left me distinctly cold, but my companion’s Queso de cabra con ciruela (a delicate little pastry boat of goat’s cheese with a plum coulis looked and apparently was exquisitely balanced.

 Pastries are in fact making inroads on the pintxo counters – a welcome substitute for the stodgy slices of bread that have dominated counters for years, despite their toppings evolving.
 So at the slick Casa Urola (calle Fermin Calbeton 20) I couldn’t resist another seductive little puff pastry (above), this time filled with mushrooms, cheese and pine-nuts; my companion’s one of crab and mayonnaise vanished in nanoseconds.

 Then it was gilda time again.
 I’ll explain.
-These spiked bastions of Basque bars contain three elements: fat Cantabrian anchovies, plump juicy olives and pickled guindilla peppers.
-Urban legend goes that the name came from the film Gilda with Rita Hayworth which came out in 1946, the year this funky little creature on a cocktail stick was created.
-Because it too was sexy, salty and a bit spicy, the pintxo borrowed the name.
-Voila.
-Who knows if that’s true, but whatever bar you happen to be in, you’re bound to find one.
+These bastions of Basque bars contain three elements: fat Cantabrian anchovies, plump juicy olives and pickled guindilla peppers.
+Urban legend goes that the name came from the film Gilda starring Rita Hayworth, released in 1946.
+That year this funky little creature on a cocktail stick was created and baptised, because it too was sexy, salty and a bit spicy.
+Voila, so the tale goes.
+Who knows if it’s true, but whatever bar you happen to be in, you’re bound to find one.

 So – the Top 5? who to select…drum-roll….